haideralipunjabi/cli-badges/README.md

 ### Installing

-As usual, you need to install from npm/yarn:
+As usual, you need to install from PIP:

 ```
 $ pip install cli-badges